 One Perth operator who purchased a fleet of the 50 bright, white used TX4s has already had a stampede of drivers who want to be the first ones to buy a cab and partake in the trial

-Chief Executive of The London Taxi Company (Aust.)
+The Chief Executive of The London Taxi Company (Aust.)
 Limited, Evan Simeon has confirmed that there is much interest in the vehicles.
 ‘We couldn’t have asked for a better welcome.’ he said.
-‘One Perth operator who purchased a fleet of the 50 bright, white used TX4s has already had a stampede of drivers who want to be the first ones to buy a cab and partake in the trial.’
+‘One Perth operator who purchased a fleet of the 50 bright, used white TX4s has already had a stampede of drivers who want to be the first ones to buy a cab and partake in the trial.’

 With the additional Australian order for 200 new vehicles Evan also confirmed that the State of Victoria may well be the next destination to welcome the global icon in 2014.

 ‘When you have a look at the majority of current existing taxis, they are converted sedans which were not built to be cabs and therefore they are simply not fit for the purpose.
 The beauty of the London Taxi TX4 is that it is the only global vehicle built to be as a cab, so we anticipate that they will be a lot of demand for it across Australia,’ Evan added.

 Western Australian Government Transport Minister, Troy Buswell, said the trial was part of his Taxi Action Plan, which aimed to improve the security, standards and availability of Perth taxis, and that the purpose-built taxis were designed and manufactured specifically to improve safety, comfort and accessibility.